-Rutgers, The State University of New Jersey is seeking a Research Teaching Specialist IV for the Population Science Department at the Rutgers Cancer Institute of New Jersey (CINJ).
+Rutgers, the State University of New Jersey is seeking a motivated Research Teaching Specialist IV for the Department of Infectious Diseases within the New Jersey Medical School.

 Among the key duties of this position are the following:

 Processes clinical specimens and assists with molecular microbiologic assays.

 Coordinates laboratory activities and specimen shipments with collaborating international research sites.

 Conducts analysis of acquired data and assists with manuscript preparation for publication of data generated.

 Participates in the evaluation of the existing procedures, suggesting revisions, where necessary and proposing new procedures where required.

 As required, assists in the implementation of the programs and projects in special areas of interest to the department.
 Performs other related duties as assigned.